Kimplul/kmi/README.md

 + `UBSAN=<0/1>`: Enable undefined behavior sanitizer, outputs a number of warnings at runtime when undefined behavior is detected.
 Only available with `RELEASE=0`.

++ `GENERIC_UBOOT=<0/1>`: Compile for use with generic u-boot.
+This allows booting the kernel through u-boot's `go` command.
+This would in theory allow using essentially any precompiled u-boot as a bootloader, but requires some extra effort by the user to manage loading different parts to where they should go.
+I should probably come up with a full example, but approximately:

+1. Load `kmi.bin` to address `A`
+2. Load `initrd` to address `B`
+3. Load FDT to address `C` (either provided by u-boot or a separate file)
+4. Add `initrd` to FDT's `chosen` node
+5. Boot with `go ${A} ${C}`.

+Note that u-boot likes to skip the `0x` prefix for hexadecimal values, which can confuse my string converter.
+Check that the strings you pass to `go` have their correct prefixes.

 + `run`: Load a test program into `qemu` and run it.
 Requires some outside support at the moment, please see [kmi-example](https://github.com/Kimplul/kmi-example).